DanySK/shared-slides/ci/gha.md

 ## Convention over configuration

-Several CI systems inherit the "*convention over configuration* principle.
+Several CI systems inherit the "*convention over configuration*" principle.

 For instance, by default (with an empty configuration file) Travis CI builds a Ruby project using `rake`.